kenlasko/k8s/manifests/apps/adguard/README.md

 For outside the home, an instance running on my [Oracle Cloud Omni cluster](https://github.com/kenlasko/k3s-cloud/adguard) provides DNS services over TLS (DoH).
 Only approved hosts are able to use it.
 Currently, only my Pixel phone is on the list.

-Stateful files are stored and accessed on the NAS via NFS through `/appdata/vol/adguard`
+Stateful files are stored and accessed on the NAS via NFS through `/appdata/vol/adguard`.
+It is regularly backed up to Cloudflare S3 storage via [Volsync](/manifests/system/volsync).

+Most configuration is done via my [custom Helm chart](/helm/baseline).